Venus: Modern culture

 Venus is portrayed just to the right of the large cypress tree in Vincent van Gogh's 1889 painting The Starry Night.

 The impenetrable Venusian cloud cover gave science fiction writers free rein to speculate on conditions at its surface; all the more so when early observations showed that not only was it similar in size to Earth, it possessed a substantial atmosphere.
 Closer to the Sun than Earth, the planet was often depicted as warmer, but still habitable by humans.
 The genre reached its peak between the 1930s and 1950s, at a time when science had revealed some aspects of Venus, but not yet the harsh reality of its surface conditions.
 Findings from the first missions to Venus showed reality to be quite different and brought this particular genre to an end.
 As scientific knowledge of Venus advanced, science fiction authors tried to keep pace, particularly by conjecturing human attempts to terraform Venus.

+Carl Sagan remarked in the "Heaven and Hell" episode of the 1980 television series Cosmos: A Personal Voyage, "Far from the balmy paradise imagined by some early scientists, Venus is the one place in the solar system most like Hell."
+(Note: Sagan's comment occurs at 42:43.)